Moray House School of Education and Sport: Old Moray House

 Old Moray House is an aristocratic mansion built after 1618.
 The building boasts massive obelisks flanking the gate and two very fine rooms up a turnpike stair, with elaborate original plaster ceilings and 18th Century panelling.
 Mary Sutton, dowager Countess of Home was the builder.
 Although it has been much altered by its occupants down the centuries, it remains one of the few original aristocratic houses built in the Canongate in the 16th and 17th centuries.
 Lady Home employed the master mason William Wallace (d.
 1631).

 The west wing survives with two important interiors, the "Cromwell Room" which had originally had a balcony overlooking the garden, and the "Balcony Room", identified in Lady Home's inventory as "the new rowme that hes the balconie nixt the streit."
 Both rooms have ceilings of early 17th-century design.
 The Cromwell Room has an 18th-century decorative scheme involving neoclassical Roman scenes by Roderick Chalmers and James Norie.
 The decoration is believed to refer to the Jacobite cause.

 According to Lady Home's 1631 inventory there was a gallery room hung with 30 paintings.
 A suite of vaulted rooms had access to the garden, which was landscaped with terraces, mount, walks, and a wilderness.
 There were two summerhouses.
 In February 1633, the Earl of Morton obtained her permission for the house to be used by Charles I during his visit to Scotland, but the plan was cancelled by the death of her son, the Earl of Home.
 In May 1650, the house was used for the wedding party of Mary Stuart and Lord Lorne, and it is said that the family and Archibald Johnston watched the captive Earl of Montrose being taken up the High Street.
 Their encounter was depicted in 1859 by the history painter James Drummond.

 In the 1650s the house was taken from Margaret Home, Countess of Moray for the use of Oliver Cromwell.
+In 1667, the Earl of Argyll believed that the butler was cheating the Countess and his sister ran a disreputable ale house in the property.

 The current Old Moray House, developed from a group of three buildings of different ages, originally grouped around a small courtyard.
 The earliest building was Mary, Countess of Home's 1618 mansion.
 The Regent's House to the east followed, probably before 1647.
 Finally the New House was built to the south in 1755.